Do mirrorless cameras have less shutter life

 However, it is important to note that the actual shutter life of a camera can vary depending on the manufacturer, model, and usage patterns.
 Some mirrorless cameras may have shutter mechanisms that are just as robust as those found in DSLRs.
 Conversely, some DSLR cameras may have shutters with shorter lifespans depending on their construction and usage.

-See also Best mirrorless camera for event photography
+See also Is sony mirrorless a real camera

 It is also worth mentioning that the shutter life is just one aspect to consider when evaluating a camera’s durability.
 Other factors, such as build quality, weather resistance, and overall construction, can also impact the camera’s ability to withstand the rigors of professional use or heavy shooting.